rebcabin/tangledown/tangledown.md

 </noweb>

-Leave the blank line after the opening `<noweb...>` tag and another blank like before the ending `</noweb>` tag, unless you don't want to render the code like code.
-Here's a non-rendered `noweb` block --- no blank lines surrounding the contents of the noweb tag:
+Leave the blank line after the opening `<noweb...>` tag and another blank line before the ending `</noweb>` tag, unless you don't want to render the code like code.
+Here's a non-rendered `noweb` block --- no blank lines surrounding the contents of the `noweb` tag:

 <noweb name="another_little_test">
     def test_something_else (self):